Kuchen, Baden-Württemberg: History

-The earliest historical document ion of Kuchen, from between 1304 and 1315, refers to it as a "town" (stadt), implying that it received town rights from the Count of Helfenstein in the first half of the 13th century.
+The earliest historical documentation of Kuchen, from between 1304 and 1315, refers to it as a "town" (stadt), implying that it received town rights from the Count of Helfenstein in the first half of the 13th century.
 Kuchen was made a market town in 1356.
 At some point between the years 1382 and 1396, Kuchen became a possession of the Free Imperial City of Ulm.
 Ulm and by extension Kuchen was annexed by the Electorate of Bavaria in 1802, but was ceded in 1810 to the Kingdom of Württemberg and then assigned to Oberamt Geislingen.
 The Fils Valley Railway was constructed through Kuchen in 1845.
 Kuchen was reassigned in 1938 to the newly-reorganized district of Göppingen.
 The town grew in every direction after World War II, and then again in the 1970s to the northeast.

 Geography

 The municipality (Gemeinde) of Kuchen is situated in the district of Göppingen, in Baden-Württemberg, one of the 16 States of the Federal Republic of Germany.
 Kuchen is physically located in the valley of the Fils, in the central foothills of the Swabian Jura.
 Elevation above sea level in the municipal area ranges from a high of 726 m Normalnull (NN) to a low of 385 m NN.